fluix/ffbt/README.md

 cleanDistFolderBeforeBuild | The name speaks for itself | boolean devServerConfig | Settings for the WebpackDevServer. | object [Docs](https://webpack.js.org/configuration/dev-server/) buildVersion | A string represents the version of the bundle.
-Accessible in your code via `FFBT_BUILD_VERSION` constant | string
+Accessible in your code via `FFBT_BUILD_VERSION` constant | string optimizeBundle | Minify and three-shake the output | boolean enableCacheBusting | Add hashes to the output file names | boolean

 ### Config example
 ```javascript